The-Tinkerers-Chronicle/mega2560-wifi/README.md

 I recently purchase some Mega2560 with Wifi Boards from AliExpress, I wasn't after wifi on them but they were only a couple of dollars more so I figured why not!.

-Upon trying I ran in to some hurdles and found the firmware versio non the ESP8266 is older and doesn't support the WIFI_ESP library in Arduino.
+Upon trying I ran in to some hurdles and found the firmware version on the ESP8266 is older and doesn't support the WIFI_ESP library in Arduino.
 It took a while to figure everything out as I couldn't find any tutorials start to finish on these boards, I found the required information spread across multiple sites and after a bit of trial and error got everything working.

 ## Notes: